#2019WDCD global observance in Ankara, Turkey

 - Land degradation needs to be linked to consumption patterns of individuals as consumer choices in one part of the world can worsen land degradation in another (telecoupling)

-- DN and sustainable consumption patterns need to find their way into university programmes to create a new generation of land-aware scientists
+- LDN and sustainable consumption patterns need to find their way into university programmes to create a new generation of land-aware scientists

 - Synergies between three Rio Conventions need to be explored further, for example, by organizing a periodic joint conference on relevant issues